RafalJanko/PizzeriaManager/README.md

 Using the console naviagte to the cloned repository and run the following commands"

-* pip install virtualenv.
+* pip install virtualenv
 * virtualenv “name as you like”
-* source env/bin/activate.
+* source env/bin/activate
-* pip install django.
-* pip install -r requirement.txt.
+* pip install -r requirements.txt
-* python manage.py runserver.
+* python manage.py runserver

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.